 Performance

-Performances by Alice De Visscher and Simla Civelek
+Performances by Alice de Visscher and Simla Civelek

-FADO Performance Art Centre is pleased to present an evening of new solo performance works from Alice De Visscher (Belgium) and Simla Civelek (Turkey / Toronto).
+FADO Performance Art Centre is pleased to present an evening of new solo performance works from Alice de Visscher (Belgium) and Simla Civelek (Turkey/Toronto).

 This event invites a local artist and an international artist to present new solo performance works created for the same space on the same evening.
 The artists and the audience come together to experience side by side the work of peers from different parts of the world.
-Each artist will present two short works in alternating sequence.
+Each artist will present two short works in alternating sequences.

 PROGRAM

-Sesame Blanc by Alice De Visscher
+Sesame Blanc by Alice de Visscher

 Untitled One by Simla Civelek

-Queue De Cheval II by Alice De Visscher
+Queue De Cheval II by Alice de Visscher

 Untitled Two by Simla Civelek

-© Alice De Visscher, Sesame Blanc, 2013.
+© Alice de Visscher, Sesame Blanc, 2013.
 Photo Henry Chan.

 Performance Yellow